randyjama/mp1/README.md

 ``git clone https://github.com/CPEN-221/f17-mp1-GSathish``
 (Remember to replace `GSathish` with your GitHub username.)

+1. The `git clone` operation will create a repository on your computing system and this repository would be in a subfolder named `f17-mp1-<github username>` in the directory/folder where you invoked the `git clone` command.
+If you do not know which directory you are in when you call the `git clone` operation, you can use the `pwd` command (in your terminal window/Git Bash) which will tell you what the present working directory is.

 ### Opening a new project in Eclipse

 Once you have cloned the repository, you can create a new Eclipse project for this machine problem.
+Before you do that, to ensure that Gradle and Eclipse can work together.
+In the folder that contains your repository, use the terminal window or Git Bash and execute `gradle eclipse`.

-You do this by starting Eclipse and then selecting the following menu item: `File -> New -> Java Project`.
-You will be asked to provide a project name, and if you had cloned files to the correct location then you can simply enter `f16-mp0-<your username>` (replace `<your username>` appropriately) as the project name and Eclipse will auto-complete the remaining entries in the `New Project` window, and you can select `Finish`.
+Now start Eclipse and then select the following menu item: `File -> New -> Project...`.
+You should then pick `Gradle Project`.
+You will be asked to provide a project name, and the directory that contains the repository you cloned.

 ### Implementing the required methods